H. W. L. Poonja

 No teaching, no teacher, no student.

 Hariwansh Lal Poonja (/ˈpʊndʒə/; born 13 October 1910 (or later) in Punjab, British India - 6 September 1997 in Lucknow, India) was an Indian sage.
-Poonja was called "Poonjaji" or "Papaji" /ˈpa:pa:dʒi/ by devotees.
-He was a key figure in the Neo-Advaita movement.
+Poonja was called "Poonjaji" or "Papaji" by devotees.

 Biography

 Early life

-At the age of eight, he claimed he had experienced an unusual state of consciousness:
+At the age of six, he spontaneously experienced a state of supreme consciousness:

 The experience was so overwhelming it had effectively paralysed my ability to respond to any external stimuli.
-For about an hour they tried everything they could think of to bring me back to a normal state of consciousness, but all their attempts failed.
+People tried everything they could think of to bring me back to a normal state of consciousness, but all their attempts failed.